EdgeNet-project/edgenet-legacy-2024/README.md

 ## Tutorials and Documentation
 EdgeNet provides extensive documentation and tutorials to make the adoption easier and faster.
 All of the documentation currently resides in the doc folder and can be accessed by clicking [here](./docs/README.md).

-You can directly access all of the tutorials by clicking [here](./docs/tutorials/README.md).
+You can directly access all of the [tutorials](./docs/tutorials/README.md) from EdgeNet's documentation.

 ## Support